PCB Announces Match Officials Panel For 2023-24 Season - UrduPoint

 PCB Announces Match Officials' Panel For 2023-24 Season

+The Pakistan Cricket Board on Tuesday announced its panel of match officials for the expanded 2023-24 cricket season, which will see the return of regional and departmental cricket after four years, thus, substantially increasing the number of matches

-LAHORE: (UrduPoint/UrduPoint / Pakistan Point News-June 13rd, 2023) The Pakistan Cricket board today announced its panel of match officials for the expanded 2023-24 cricket season, which will see the return of regional and departmental cricket after four years, thus, substantially increasing the number of matches.
+LAHORE, (APP - UrduPoint / Pakistan Point News - 13th Jun, 2023 ):The Pakistan Cricket Board on Tuesday announced its panel of match officials for the expanded 2023-24 cricket season, which will see the return of regional and departmental cricket after four years, thus, substantially increasing the number of matches.

 Ninety-seven First XI matches were held in the 2022-23 cricket season alone, but following the restoration of the PCB Constitution 2014, around 200 First XI matches will be held in the 2023-24 season.